Booker scores 34, Suns roll to 132-100 win over Blazers

 Trail Blazers: Portland got good minutes from its bench in the first half.
 Rodney Hood had nine points and Carmelo Anthony added eight. … Anthony got a technical foul in the third quarter for elbowing Suns forward Jae Crowder in the face.

-Suns: Booker scored the team’s first six points and made six of his first seven shots. … The Suns’ bench scored 64 points.
+Suns: Booker scored the team’s first six points and made six of his first seven shots. … Phoenix’s bench contributed 64 points.
 Dario Saric had 14 and Johnson added 13.

 UP NEXT